Xep51/Opensnap-Extended/README.md

 To work perfectly, it is required to either move all Openbox code related to moving to Opensnap, or modify the source code of Openbox itself.

-If you use modification key to move windows, you need to put this into mousebind (replacing the default move bind):
+If you use modification key to move windows, you need to put this into mousebind config block in `~/.config/openbox/rc.xml` (replacing the default move bind):
 ```
 <mousebind button="W-Left" action="Drag">
   <action name="if">